Generic selectors

 Takachiho Gorge photo by Max Smith

-Takachiho Gorge is a beautiful canyon in Miyazaki Prefecture.
-It was formed by volcanic activity and has tall cliffs and turquoise water.
+Takachiho is one of the stunning Japanese Landmarks.
+This beautiful canyon in Miyazaki Prefecture was formed by volcanic activity and features tall cliffs and turquoise water.
 The gorge is about 7 kilometers long.
 Visitors can rent boats to see the waterfalls up close.

 The most famous waterfall is Minainotaki, which falls 17 meters.
 There are hiking trails to explore the area and enjoy the plants.
 Takachiho Gorge is also part of Japanese mythology, adding to its cultural importance.